decoder247/MLNotes/Notes-HOML.md

     * **Good train-dev** set performance: Overfitting did not occur on training set, thus if poor validation set performance, Data Mismatch! ➡ Would need to make data more representative / accurate, i.e. via preprocessing.
 * **No Free Lunch Theorem:** David Wolpert's 1996 paper asserts: *If no assumption is made about the data, there is no reason to prefer one model over another!*
     * There is no model that is *a priori* (from theory, reasoned truths) guaranteed to work better, some datasets fit a linear model better, others a neural network.
     * Since the ML approach to problem solving is not analytical, i.e. via a certain known theory about the data, there is no 'a priori' knowledge about the data, therefore no assumptions can be made!
+And because most problems are not purely mathematical, there is no strong *a priori* mathematical theory for it!
+Which is also why ML is preferred for these suitable problems.
+    * **Clarification**:
+        * *A priori* is defined as knowledge derived from logic, without the need for experience or sense data (i.e. rationalism), e.g. If x is red ➡ x has a color, If 5 > 3 ➡ 5 > 3!
+        * *A posteriori* is defined as knowledge derived from sense experience / observations (i.e. empiricism), e.g. It frequently rains in the UK, Everest is the tallest mountain in the world.

 ---
 ## <a name="sec3"></a>3.
 Chapter I-1 Exercises